Creators, Kickstarters, Previews and Reviews

 If you’re reading or watching a review by someone with an average audience of 5k or more on a Kickstarter, they’ve almost certainly been paid.

 Let me be clear, I think that’s fine.
 Its hard getting to an audience like that, it’s a full-time job.
 Those reviewers are providing a service that people really want and they couldn’t do it if it wasn’t all they did, so they need to get paid for it.
-As a consumer of those previews the audience needs to accept that they can have a preview from someone that they and everyone else knows, or they can have a preview that is not paid for, usually not both.
+As a consumer of those previews the audience needs to accept that in general, they can have a preview from someone that they and everyone else knows, or they can have a preview that is not paid for, usually not both.
 There are exceptions to this rule, but the greatest exception is one that consumers can create by getting to know and trust a range of smaller independent reviewers who don’t have the leverage of numbers to charge for their services or aren’t under enough pressure for content to need to.
 There’s nothing wrong with reviewers being paid, it doesn’t necessarily invalidate their opinion, there’s also nothing wrong with wanting reviewers not to be paid or wanting to only listen to the best-known reviewers.
 What’s wrong is expecting them to all be true at the same time.

 What is a major issue is creators intentionally or otherwise mis-representing paid previews.
 On a Kickstarter page someone has to make a video of them running through the game, I could do it myself or I could pay a well-known reviewer to do it for me.
 They would most likely make a better job and they would almost certainly bring in audience commensurate with their fees.
 Professional Kickstarter reviewers are generally quite careful in those videos about primarily stating facts about the game, while showing it off in its best light, and keeping opinions to separate well marked sections.
 This way we know when something is being said that could have been influenced by payment.
 However, pull quotes can then be employed to move these statements out of context.
 Pull quotes have a real place when used well, if you have a full playthrough and review video that could be a 90-minute video with a handful of opinions scattered through it, and it could be one of three or four videos (some projects can have six or more review videos).
 Using a pull quote or two from each review to save your backers from watching their fifth fifteen-minute video about the same game is legitimate good practice.
 It is possible to pull out the “worst film of the year” quote to make “film of the year”, but I think that’s a level of willful deception that we’re hopefully not talking about.
 The issue comes when a preview that has been paid for (often a significant amount of money) is having the most gotten out of it by a creator, namely by making sure that pull quotes from it are scattered around the page.
 Its not obvious, even to the creator doing it, that these are out of context, they’re not like the worst film example above.
 But they are out of context because they are an opinion within a section of a paid review and lead to mis-conceptions in backers.
 Be wary of pull quotes orphaned from their previews from big name reviewers.